DonAdam2/micro-frontend-inner-app/README.md

     - **store**: host app store
     - **injectMiddleWares**: function used to inject current app redux middlewares into the host app

-    5- Create a boolean state which is used to indicate whither the current store slices have been injected into the host store or not:
+    5- Create a boolean state which is used to indicate whether the current store slices have been injected into the host store or not:

     ```
     const [isSlicesInjected, setIsSlicesInjected] = useState(false);